-- Enhance learning by cultivating local experts: Local builders and facilities managers can help students track the energy savings generated from the use of solar panels.
+- Green schools enhance learning by cultivating local experts: Building and operating greener schools can grow the level of professional expertise in a community by providing new business and training opportunities.
+Local builders and facilities managers can help students track the energy savings generated from the use of solar panels.
 Landscape architects can be invited to conduct research with biology students on native plants, soils and wildlife habitat.
-Students can plan community-wide recycling programs based on the success of their own school’s efforts.
-Students can become ambassadors of social and environmental responsibility, educating their family, friends and community about the value of sustainable lifestyles.
+Students become ambassadors of social and environmental responsibility, educating their family, friends and community about the value of sustainable lifestyles.

-- Green schools increase property values: According to the Turner Construction 2005 Survey of Green Buildings, 87 percent of school executives who have invested in green buildings report improved community image as one of the top benefits of green schools.
+- School investment increases property values: Studies have shown that investing in public school infrastructure increases the value of property beyond the amount borrowed, boosts enrollment and helps rebuild confidence in a formerly struggling district or school.
+According to the National Association of Realtors, the quality of the school district was a deciding factor for 26 percent of all homebuyers—and 35 percent of homebuyers ages 37–51.
+In a 2005 survey, Turner Construction found that 87 percent of school executives who have invested in green buildings reported improved community image as one of the top benefits of green schools.
 Well-regarded schools increase property values, encourage business investment and job creation, and serve as the cornerstone of vibrant communities.